minutis-redcall/redcall/CONTRIBUTING.md

 - a repository cannot be called by anything else than its own manager, even if there are no business logic https://github.com/redcall-io/app/blob/master/symfony/src/Manager/CampaignManager.php#L97

-- a repository only perform sql queries, and it does it through doctrine ORM (no native queries yet, we may move to another) https://github.com/redcall-io/app/blob/master/symfony/src/Repository/CampaignRepository.php#L17
+- a repository only perform sql queries, and it does it through doctrine ORM (no native queries yet, we may move to another platform than cloud sql) https://github.com/redcall-io/app/blob/master/symfony/src/Repository/CampaignRepository.php#L17

 - only repositories perform queries, if you find some legacy code still performing queries, you're welcome to fix it